dxc-technology/halstack-style-guide/contributing/overview.md

 ### Feature request

 All the enhancements, new component or feature requests are handle via [feature requests](https://github.com/dxc-technology/halstack-style-guide/issues/new?assignees=&labels=&template=feature_request.md).
-We encourage every user of Halstack design system to use this method for requesting improvements.
+Every user of Halstack design system can use this method for requesting improvements.

 * Proposed and accepted features are included by the core mantainers
 * Any feature can be crafted and submitted to this repo as a [pull request](#pull-requests).